waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 }
 ```

-## Build the Application Interface
+## Build the application interface

 Let's build a user interface for sending messages and viewing past messages, modify the `App.jsx` file with the following code block: